leul1992/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 <h1>JavaScript - Objects, Scopes and Closures</h1>

-	Includes topics concerning the following:
+	Includes topics and requires understanding concerning the following:

 	* Why JavaScript programming is amazing
 	* How to create an object in JavaScript